 Land Use Permits are required for camps with over 200 person days (e.g. 20 people for 10 days equals 200 person days).
-Permits are issued by the Wekeezhii Land and Water Board and the Mackenzie Valley Land and Water Board (www.mvlwb.com/mvlwb/apply-permit-licence).
+Permits are issued by the Mackenzie Valley Land and Water Board (www.mvlwb.com/mvlwb/applypermit-licence).
 For more information regarding activities requiring a land use permit see sections 4 and 5 of the Mackenzie Valley Land Use Regulations.

-The Department of Lands, GNWT, oversees inspection services for the land use permits issued by the Boards.
+The Department of Lands, GNWT, oversees inspection services for the land use permits issued by the Board.
 Land Use Inspectors with the Department of Lands are available to assist applicants for land use permits with regulatory processes.

 For more information, contact: